If you feel unsafe, trust your instincts and seek assistance.

 - Extensions on assignments

 - Adjustments in work schedules or locations

 This is not an exhaustive list—if you need flexibility, ask.
 You are not required to be involved in a formal complaint process to seek accommodation.

-University interim sanctions
+University interim measures

 - Interim housing suspension